DanielBailey-web/romaine/README.md

 Changing props triggers the Context Alternative, which can cause an un-needed render of some components.
 To avoid this you can use the context alternative yourself.

+## Monorepo

+Romaine is now a monorepo!
+This makes setting up the development environment much easier!
+Just clone the master branch to get started!

 # todo

 ## Meta